ikidata/multi-genie-agent/README.md

 -   databricks_genie_space - Prebuilt Genie Spaces which is built on top of System Tables (outside of this repo scope)
 -   customer_data_genie_space - Prebuilt Genie Spaces which is built on top fabricated customer data (outside of this repo scope)
 -   create_update_devops_ticket - Create / Update Azure DevOps tickets (capabilities limited for demo purposes)
--   get_documentation - Get fabricated documentation information.
-Purpose to demonstrate internal documentation usage in the solution.

 ## Prerequisites and Installation